- Guaranteed for 2 full months

-This is the third in a series of four articles about exposure by Andrew S Gibson – author of Understanding Exposure: Perfect Exposure on your EOS camera.
+This is the third in a series of four articles about exposure.
 You can read the first lesson, which explored the reasons for using program, aperture priority and shutter priority modes, the second lesson, which explained why your camera’s meter gets exposure wrong, and the third lesson, which looked at your camera’s metering modes.

 However, despite its sophistication, evaluative metering mode can still get the exposure incorrect.

 With the camera in any automatic exposure mode (such as program AE, aperture priority or shutter priority) and the metering mode set to evaluative metering you may see the exposure reading change in the viewfinder as you frame and reframe the subject, exploring different compositions.
 This is despite the ambient light levels staying the same.

 In theory, if the ambient light levels are steady, the camera should return the same exposure reading no matter how you frame the subject, right?
 No – because the camera is measuring light reflected from the subject.
 If the balance of light and dark tones within the frame changes, so will the exposure reading given by the camera.